DHTMLX/gantt-docs/data/api/gantt_eachtask.md

 @params:
 - code 		function				a function that will iterate over tasks.
 Takes a task object as a parameter
-* parent	string,number			the parent id.
+* parent	string | number			the parent id.
 If specified, the function will iterate over children of the <br> specified parent
 * master	object					the object, that 'this'  will refer to